ffmpeginteropx/FFmpegInteropX/README.md

 ### Using the FFmpegInterop object

-Using the **FFmpegInterop** object is fairly straightforward and can be observed from the sample applications provided.
+Using the **FFmpegInteropMSS** object is fairly straightforward and can be observed from the sample applications provided.

-1. Get an IRandomAccessStream for the media you want to playback.
+1. Get an `IRandomAccessStream` for the media you want to playback.
-2. Create a new FFmpegInteropObject using FFmpegInteropMSS.CreateFromStreamAsync() passing it the stream and optionally a config class instance.
+2. Create a new `FFmpegInteropMSS` object using `FFmpegInteropMSS.CreateFromStreamAsync()` passing it the stream and optionally a config class instance.
-3. Get the MediaPlaybackItem from the Interop object by invoking CreateMediaPlaybackItem()
+3. Get the MediaPlaybackItem from the Interop object by invoking `CreateMediaPlaybackItem()`
-4. Assign the MediaPlaybackItem to your MediaPlayer, MediaElement or VideoTag for playback.
+4. Assign the MediaPlaybackItem to your MediaPlayer or MediaElement for playback.

-You can use FFmepgInteropMSS.CreateFromUri to create a MediaStreamSource on a streaming source (shoutcast for example).
+Use `FFmepgInteropMSS.CreateFromUriAsync()` to create a MediaStreamSource on a streaming source (shoutcast for example).

-You can use FFmpegInterop.GetMediaStreamSource() to get the MediaStreamSource like in the original version of the library.
+You can use `FFmpegInteropMSS.GetMediaStreamSource()` to get the MediaStreamSource like in the original version of the library.
 But when using MediaStreamSource, you won't get subtitles.
 Subtitle support requires using the MediaPlaybackItem!

+You can add a call to `FFmpegVersionInfo.CheckRecommendedVersion()` in your app startup code.
+This will raise an exception if you are using the lib with a version lower than the recommended version.
+This can help remind you to update ffmpeg after you updated FFmpegInterop.

+Call `FrameGrabber.CreateFromStreamAsync()` to grab one or more frames from a video file.

 ## Integrating FFmpegInterop into your app solution